lancenacabuan/theosis/README.md

 #### Key Biblical Teachings

 1. **Creation and Humanity’s Purpose**: Humanity was created in God’s image to reflect His glory (Genesis 1:26-27; Psalm 8:4-6).
 Theosis fulfills this original calling by restoring and perfecting God’s image in us.
-2. **Fall and Restoration through Christ**: Sin marred God’s image in humanity, but Christ’s incarnation, death, and resurrection restore and elevate it (Romans 8:29; Colossians 3:10).
+2. **Fall and Restoration through Christ**: Sin marred God’s image in humanity, but Christ’s incarnation, death, and resurrection restore and elevate it (Romans 3:23; Colossians 3:10).
 3. **Participation in the Divine Nature**: Through Christ and the Holy Spirit, believers are transformed into His image, reflecting His glory (2 Peter 1:4; 2 Corinthians 3:18).
 4. **Union with Christ**: Abiding in Christ is essential for transformation, as believers are united with Him through faith, baptism, and the Eucharist (John 15:4-5; Romans 6:5).
 5. **Glorification**: The final stage of theosis culminates in believers’ full conformity to Christ’s image (1 John 3:2; Philippians 3:21).

+#### Expanded Scriptural Themes
+- **Sanctification by the Spirit**: The Holy Spirit sanctifies and empowers believers (Romans 8:11; 2 Thessalonians 2:13).
+- **Hope of Eternal Union**: The ultimate goal is glorification, where believers dwell with God in eternal communion (Revelation 21:3-4).

 #### Practical Implications
 - **Reflecting God’s Character**: Believers are called to live holy lives that mirror God’s love, truth, and justice.